brettneese/cloudfront-express/README.md

 That's still more than enough to do what can be done with Lambda@Edge

-## toCf(res)
+## toCf(response)

-This does this opposite: it accepts an Express `res` object and transforms it into a Cloudfront viewer response object.
+This does this opposite: it accepts a generic `response` object and transforms it into a Cloudfront viewer response object.
 You can then pass this into your Lambda@Edge callback to return a response!

+# sendExpressResponse(response, req, res, next) {

+This sends down an Express response given a generic response object.
+The headers, body, and status will all be appopriately set based on that properties of that object.

 # Author
 Brett Neese <brett@neese.rocks>